Azaxis/learning-opentok-ios/README.md

 7. Click the swap camera button (below the video views).

-   This changes the camera used (between front and back) for the published stream.
+   This toggles the camera used (between front and back) for the published stream.

 8. Click in the text chat input field (labeled "Enter text chat message here"), enter a text chat message and tap the Return button.